-- General Commercial and Costs Disputes: Rachel has particular experience in asset finance/factoring agreements and surrounding litigation; consumer lending transactions; enforcement of charges, costs disputes and shareholder disputes.
+Rachel has particular experience in asset finance/factoring agreements and surrounding litigation; consumer lending transactions; enforcement of charges and costs disputes.
 She is regularly instructed by the Legal Aid Agency’s Debt Recovery Department in costs and debt recovery claims.

 King’s College London – LLB; AKC.
 Leathes Prize.

 Lord Chancellor v (1) Blavo and Co Solictors Ltd (in liquidation); (2) John Blavo EWHC 3556 (QB)